General Financial Aid Information

 Paybacks and Satisfactory Academic Progress

-If a student completely withdraws from school (drops all classes) or quits attending before the 60% point in the semester, the student will be required to repay a portion of the aid he/she received for that semester.
+If a student completely withdraws from school (drops all classes), quits attending before the 60% point in the semester, or finishes the semester with 0 GPA, the student may be required to repay a portion of the aid they received for that semester.
 A federal Return of Title IV worksheet is completed using the amount of aid received and the withdrawal date to determine if any repayment is due.
 This is a federal formula and is not determined by WVU Parkersburg.
 Students are notified by mail of the repayment amount if necessary, and a hold is placed on the student’s record.

 NOTE: It is important to consult with the Financial Aid Office prior to withdrawal or dropping to determine how your financial aid eligibility will be affected.